History of American football: Other professional leagues

 Minor professional leagues such as the original United Football League, Atlantic Coast Football League (ACFL), Seaboard Football League and Continental Football League existed in abundance in the 1960s and early 1970s, to varying degrees of success.
 In 1970, Patricia Barzi Palinkas became the first woman to ever play on a men's semipro football team when she joined the Orlando Panthers of the ACFL.

 Several other professional football leagues have been formed since the AFL–NFL merger, though none have had the success of the AFL.
 In 1974, the World Football League formed and was able to attract such stars as Larry Csonka away from the NFL with lucrative contracts.
-However, most of the WFL franchises were insolvent and the league, despite having finished out its 1974 season, shut down late it its second season in 1975.
+However, most of the WFL franchises were insolvent and the league, despite having finished out its 1974 season, shut down late in its second season in 1975.

 In 1982, the original United States Football League formed as a spring league (starting play in 1983), and enjoyed moderate success during its first two seasons behind such stars as Jim Kelly and Herschel Walker.
 In 1985, the league, which lost a considerable amount of money due to overspending on players, opted to gamble on moving its schedule to fall in 1986 (thus competing with the NFL and college/high school football) and filing a billion-dollar antitrust lawsuit against the NFL in an effort to stay afloat.
 When the lawsuit only drew a three-dollar judgment, the first USFL folded.
 A second incarnation of the USFL, connected in name only to the original, started play in 2022.

 The NFL founded a developmental league known as the World League of American Football with teams based in the United States, Canada, and Europe.
 The WLAF ran for two years as an intercontential league, in 1991 and 1992.
 After a two-year hiatus, the league (which would eventually become NFL Europe [League] and later NFL Europa) returned in 1995 as a purely European league, operating until 2007.